kocienda/Any/README.md

 NB.
 In this document, Any with a leading capital letter refers to the general idea of a class capable of holding values regardless of type, including my own implementation, while_ `std::any` refers to the specific embodiment of this notion, as offered in C++17.

+## Files

+A list and description of files in the repository.
+Details to come.

 ## Fundamentals

 The `std::any` class is a type-safe container for "empty" values, as well as for values of types that are _[CopyConstructible](https://en.cppreference.com/w/cpp/named_req/CopyConstructible)_, the API provides a family of `any_cast` functions to access these stored values, and the standard encourages implementations to avoid heap allocations for small objects that are _[NoThrowMoveConstructible](https://en.cppreference.com/w/cpp/types/is_move_constructible)_.